Summer Savory: A Herb With a Lovely Flavor and Aroma

-Summer savory, or Satureja hortensis, is an annual herb which imparts a strong and delicious flavour to food.
-Its taste is reminiscent of both oregano and thyme and produces a peppery sensation in the mouth.
-The herb is a member of the mint family and is very aromatic, especially when it's fresh.
+Summer savory is an annual herb that imparts a strong and delicious flavor to food.
+Its taste is reminiscent of both oregano and thyme.
+The herb produces a peppery sensation in the mouth.
+It's a member of the mint family and is very aromatic, especially when it's fresh.
 It's a great plant to have in the kitchen in either a fresh or a dried form.

-Summer savory has been popular since ancient times.
-It has traditionally been used as an expectorant for clearing mucus from the lungs, a medicine to stop diarrhea, a treatment for bee and wasp stings and an aphrodisiac.
 Today there is scientific evidence that summer savory oil can kill germs, at least in the lab.
 The essential oil obtained from the distillation of the herb contains carvacrol, an antibacterial and antifungal chemical.
-The herb with the lovely name may therefore be useful for more than just flavouring food.
+The herb with the lovely name may therefore be useful for more than just flavoring food.

-Winter savory (Satureja montana) has a somewhat similar flavour to summer savory.
-However, the taste is more pungent and the aroma is more like pine, making winter savory less popular as a culinary herb.
+Winter savory (Satureja montana) has a somewhat similar flavor to summer savory.
+Its taste is more pungent and its aroma is more like pine, which makes winter savory less popular as a culinary herb.
 Some people enjoy its stronger taste, however.
-Cooking the herb reduces its pungency but can also reduce its flavour.
+Cooking the herb reduces its pungency but can also reduce its flavor.

 The genus is the first word of the scientific name of an organism.
 The word Satureja in summer savory's scientific name may have come from the word satyr.
 Satyrs were mythical creatures of Ancient Greece.
-They looked like a man but had the ears and tail of a horse and a notable phallus.
+They looked like a man but had the ears and tail of a horse.
 In some versions of the myth, a satyr was half human and half goat.
 Satyrs were said to live in meadows filled with summer savory plants, which acted as an aphrodisiac.

 The Summer Savory Plant

 Summer savory is native to southern Europe but is grown as a cultivated plant in many parts of the world.
 Mature plants are twelve to eighteen inches tall.
-They have narrow, elongated leaves which are normally grey-green in colour but may have a purplish tint.
+They have narrow, elongated leaves that are grey-green to dark green in color and sometimes have a purplish tint.
 The stems are green when young but often develop a red or purple tinge as they age.
-The herb produces small white, lavender or pink flowers that are tubular in shape.
+The herb produces small white, lavender, or pink flowers that are tubular in shape.

 Winter savory is also native to southern Europe and grown in many other areas.
-It's a perennial and is hardy to Zone 6 on the United States Department of Agriculture Plant Hardiness Zone Map, meaning it can survive at a winter temperature down to -10° Fahrenheit.
+Unlike summer savory, it's a perennial and is hardy to Zone 6 on the United States Department of Agriculture Plant Hardiness Zone Map.
+This means that it can survive at a winter temperature down to -10° Fahrenheit.